 Whisky – Northern tip of the rowing lakes, North East of Reading

 Sierra – Junction 10 of M4/A329M.

 Aircraft should position to arrive in the overhead at 1,200ft QFE followed by a descent on the deadside to cross the upwind end of the runway at 800ft QFE to join the circuit pattern on the downwind leg.
-All fixed wing circuits are normally flown left hand except for runway 29 and 07, which are normally a right hand circuit.
+All fixed wing circuits are normally flown left hand except for runway 29 and 07 and 07R, which are normally a right hand circuit.
 Non radio aircraft are only permitted by prior arrangement and should check the signal square for runway direction before descending below 1,200 ft.
 When right hand circuits are in force a right angled red and yellow arrow will be displayed in the signal square.

 The circuit pattern, whether left or right hand, is flown at 800 ft QFE.
 Circuits must be kept accurate and always within gliding distance of a suitable field, and not outside the ATZ (no further east than the M4 junction 8/9).
 THINK SAFETY FIRST.
 The Eastern half of the White Waltham ATZ is within the London Control Area Class D airspace.
 Flights may take place without compliance with IFR requirements subject to the following conditions:

 1. Aircraft remain below cloud and in sight of the ground.

 2. Maximum altitude 1500ft QNH provided aircraft remain at least 500ft below cloud otherwise 1000ft QNH.